Opening

 Part 3 - Lesson: The 4C Visibility Framework — Clarity, Confidence, Consistency, Conversion

 Clarity is more than a niche.
-It’s the ability to say, in plain language:
+It’s the ability to say, in plain language:- who you help,

 - what problem you solve, and